paulklemm/zenf-hugo-source/content/posts/2017-01-03-how_to_puzzle_biologists_in_your_talk.md

 url: /2017-01-03-how_to_puzzle_biologists_in_your_talk/
 ---

-*A incomplete how-to on casting confusion and frustration on your audience.*
+*An incomplete how-to on casting confusion and frustration on your audience.*

 Sympathy and empathy between computer scientists and biologists cracks down the wall between the disciplines.
 Still, many talks celebrate the differences and are another brick in said wall.